Mental health assessments

 The Self-Harm Inventory is a 22-question yes/no inventory of potential self-harm behaviors.
 It is a self-report mental health assessment and while it is not an exhaustive list of potential behaviors, it is fairly comprehensive.
 As with suicidality, a clinical interview is typically the best policy for understanding the severity of behaviors, however, at times when a quick screener is needed, the SHI is a short and simple measure with benefit.

-Potential Problems with mental health assessments
+Potential problems with mental health assessments

 Dishonesty is a problem that is potentially an issue with any reported symptoms.
 While more advanced psychological testing has values that differentiate between individuals that are being honest and individuals that are not being honest, basic screeners and assessments have nothing to validate the honesty level of the individual.
 The biggest risk is individuals “faking good,” particularly with screeners for suicidality and hiding negative symptoms from clinicians.
-Individuals endorsing worse symptoms than they are actually experiencing is a risk too.
-However, this exaggeration can be explored in therapy if the clinician finds that the self-report doesn’t match the presentation in person.
-Many reasons can exist behind exaggeration of symptoms, but each one of them provides important information to the clinician about the individual, therefore, there is benefit in assessment.

 The ambiguous nature of mental health disorders also makes assessment difficult.
 Many disorders have overlapping symptoms or presentations and there is no blood test for mental health disorders like physical health disorders.
 Assessments for depression often ask about difficulty concentrating which could come from attention disorders as one example.